BreakellrZ/e-commerce/README.md

 Error document: error.html
 Click ‘save changes’.

-10. Return to the permissions tab and navigate to the cross-origin resource sharing (CORS) section and click edit.
+10. Go back to the permissions tab and navigate to (CORS) section and click edit.

-11. Paste the following into the cross-origin resource sharing (CORS) edit window and then click ‘save changes’:
+11. Paste the following into the (CORS) edit window and then click ‘save changes’:
 [
     {
         "AllowedHeaders": [